elevenwang-creator/Quantum-computing/README.md

-Foundmental aspects for Quantum Computing.
+Fundmental aspects for Quantum Computing.